How to create instances

 • c1-m1

-lxc launch ubuntu:22.04 my-instance --type t2.micro
+lxc init ubuntu:22.04 my-instance --type t2.micro

-Launch a VM that boots from an ISO
+Create a VM that boots from an ISO

-To launch a VM that boots from an ISO, you must first create a VM.
+To create a VM that boots from an ISO, you must first create a VM.
 Let’s assume that we want to create a VM and install it from the ISO image.
 In this scenario, use the following command to create an empty VM:

 lxc init iso-vm --empty --vm